-The violation of environmental laws may subject the Company and responsible Employees to civil and criminal liability.
+The violation of environmental laws may subject Centrus and responsible Employees to civil and criminal liability.
 Any Employee with knowledge of any spill, impermissible release of a hazardous substance, or non-compliance with any applicable environmental laws, regulations, or permits must immediately report it in accordance with applicable site procedures and guidance.

-17. Use of Company Digital Equipment and Networks
+17. Use of Centrus Property

-The Company's equipment (including portable digital equipment, such as Company-issued laptops, tablets and cellular phones) and the Company's networks (including Company-provided internet access) are intended for business activities.
+Centrus' equipment (including portable digital equipment, such as Company-issued laptops, tablets and cellular phones) and Centrus' networks (including Company-provided internet access) are intended for business activities.
 Incidental personal use of such equipment and networks by Employees is permissible so long as it does not:

 - (a) Consume more than a trivial amount of resources;

 - (b) Interfere with staff productivity;

 - (c) Preempt any business activity;

-- (d) Violate Company policies, including, but not limited to, the Company policy on Fair Employment Practices (see Section 8); or
+- (d) Violate Centrus policies, including, but not limited to, the Centrus policy on Fair Employment Practices/Policy Against Harassment (see Section 8); or

-- (e) Involve any illegal activity
+- (e) Involve any illegal activity.